Oregon State University is committed to promoting well-being across all our campuses and locations.

 Be a mindful eater.
 Notice when you are hungry and full and how you feel when you eat certain foods.
 Take time to enjoy food and eat with others.
 Plan meals and make a list before you shop.
 Stock up on nutritious foods you’re more likely to eat and rely less on takeout or fast foods.

 In Corvallis, University Housing & Dining Services can help address dietary needs and nutrition information, and the Basic Needs Center can help with food support.
+Students may also speak with a registered dietitian and access nutrition resources at Student Health Services.
 Similar resources are available in Bend too.

 Being in nature can help improve your physical health and sense of well-being.
 Time outside also supports cognitive function, stress management and promotes a positive state of mind.
 Set a goal to spend at least 20 minutes outside every day.